PacificBiosciences/apps-scripts/Reseq_BigGenome/README.md

 ## 2_sharedReads.sh
 *Generate list of reads mapped to both contig sets*

-Input: Two SMRT Link job paths and number of processors to use
+Input: Two SMRT Link job paths, number of processors to use.

 Output: Text file containing list of reads that are shared between the resulting BAM files of the resequencing jobs.